-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:

-- Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies
+What you must pay when you get these Services that are covered for you services Home health agency care Prior to receiving home health services, a doctor must certify that There is no coinsurance, you need home health services and will order home health services copayment, or to be provided by a home health agency.
+You must be homebound, deductible. which means leaving home is a major effort.
+Covered services include, but are not limited to: Prior authorization is required for home health Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, services. your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies